Aboriginal and Torres Strait Islander people aged 15 and over reported that they had abstained from alcohol in the previous 12 months, in 2018–19

 A number of local, regional and national strategies, including the National Alcohol Strategy

-2019–28, have been implemented with the aim of reducing risky and high-risk alcohol consumption, including some that restrict supply.
+2019–28, have been implemented over the years with the aim of reducing risky and high-risk alcohol consumption, including some that restrict supply.
 Some of these are whole-of-community strategies, while others are targeted solely at Indigenous Australians.
-Many have had substantial success, others less so (d'Abbs & Togni 2000).
+Many have had substantial success, others less so (D'Abbs & Togni 2000).
 At present, most legal provisions governing the supply of liquor are the responsibility of the states and territories, limiting the role the Commonwealth can directly play.
 In many discrete Indigenous communities in remote areas of Northern and Central Australia, alcohol is totally or partly banned.
 Further research and evaluations to assess the effectiveness of these strategies need to be undertaken.

 The overarching principle of Australia’s National Drug Strategy is that of harm minimisation, which comprises three pillars: demand reduction, supply reduction and harm reduction.
 Strategies should align with the three pillars and also address underlying social determinants, aim to prevent the uptake of harmful use, provide treatment for those who are dependent and support those whose lives are affected by others’ harmful alcohol and other drug use (Gray et al. 2018).